-2023 Highlights Committee charter and education reviewed and updated the audit committee charter attended professional development sessions on topics relating to Pembina's tax strategy assessed ongoing professional development requirements Financial reporting and tax reviewed changes in accounting policies and significant financial reporting considerations including, but no limited to, contingencies, estimates and judgments applied and significant provisions for consolidated financial statements and non-GAAP measures reviewed annual, quarterly and consolidated financial statements, MD&A, earnings press releases and other financial disclosures reviewed and approved various accounting and governance related board policies External auditor oversight approved the 2023 external auditor audit engagements, audit plans and fees reviewed and approved non-audit services to be provided by the external auditor reviewed and approved non-additiservices to be provided by the external additor reviewed the quarterly audit findings reports provided by the external auditors Internal audit functional oversight reviewed and approved the internal audit charter approved changes made to the annual internal audit plan reviewed highlights and key findings of internal audit reports issued monitored internal controls over financial reporting program progress and review of outcome held in-camera discussions with Head of Internal Audit, who oversaw internal audit Compliance, financial risk and other oversight ereviewed the ERC's hedging recommendations approved the following policies and annual updates: whistleblower, acceptable use of information assets and information management policies whisteblower, acceptable use of information assets and information management policies reviewed corporate insurance program and coverage monitored funding exposure and oversight of the pension plans
+Committee charter and education

+- reviewed and updated the audit committee charter - attended professional development sessions on topics relating to emerging trends in AI, marketing overview and SEC & PCAOB regulatory insights - · assessed ongoing professional development requirements

+Financial reporting and tax

+- reviewed changes in accounting policies and significant financial reporting considerations including, but not limited to, contingencies, estimates and judgments applied and significant provisions for consolidated financial statements and non-GAAP measures - reviewed annual, quarterly and consolidated financial statements, MD&A, earnings press releases and other financial disclosures - reviewed and approved various accounting and governance related board policies

+External auditor oversight

+- · recommended the 2024 external auditor audit engagements, audit plans and fees to the board - reviewed and approved non-audit services to be provided by the external auditor - reviewed the quarterly audit findings reports provided by the external auditors

+Internal audit functional oversight

+- reviewed and approved changes to the internal audit charter - · approved changes made to the annual internal audit plan - · reviewed highlights and key findings of internal audit reports issued - monitored internal controls over financial reporting program progress and review of outcome - · held in-camera discussions with Head of Internal Audit, who oversaw internal audit

+Compliance, financial risk and other oversight

+- reviewed the ERC's hedging recommendations - approved the following policies and annual updates: - whistleblower, acceptable use of information assets and information management, market risk policies - reviewed corporate insurance program and coverage - monitored funding exposure and oversight of the pension plans

+1 Mr. Kerr will not stand for re-election and will retire from the board following our 2025 annual meeting of shareholders.